Tap here to get 5 Secrets to Stress Free Dinners

 • Crushed Tomatoes: You can use fresh tomatoes if you like, but an easy option is to toss in a can of crushed tomatoes.

 • Curry Powder: True to its name, this recipe comes to life with sweet, slightly smoky curry powder flavor.
-So yummy!
+Read more on this below.

 • Corn Starch: Use corn starch and some water to thicken the sauce just before serving.